 Read Chapter 2 to find out more!

-So, why following a low-fat diet?
-You can follow a low-fat diet for medical reasons.
-If you suffer from digestive disorders such as gastroparesis (bloated belly) or gallbladder disease low-fat plans are recommended.
+So, why you should follow a low-fat diet?
+You can start a low-fat diet for medical reasons.
+If you experience digestive disorders like gastroparesis (bloated belly) or gallbladder disease low-fat plans are suggested.

-In these conditions, the body is less able to break down or absorb fatty foods.
-In other cases, eating fatty foods can aggravate diarrhea.
+In these cases, the body is less able to break down or digest fatty foods.
+There are also cases when eating fatty foods can aggravate diarrhea.

-Another benefit of the diet is the reduced risk of a heart attack.
+Another benefit of the diet is the reduced prospect of a heart attack.

-Sticking to whole-grain foods such as quinoa spaghetti or whole-grain bread and replacing refined carbs such as pasta and white bread is a good choice for keeping your heart rate normal.
+Holding on to whole-grain foods such as quinoa spaghetti or whole-grain bread and replacing refined carbs like pasta and white bread is a good option for keeping your heart rate normal.

-Veggies and fruits are also emphasized when following a low-fat diet plan.
+Veggies and fruits are also highlighted when following a low-fat diet plan.

 Here is a list of 7 low-fat foods:

-Fruits are an excellent option for a snack.
+Fruits are a great option for a snack.
 Have you heard that if you want to have a taste of something sweet, you have to grab an apple?

 Low in fat